geomagpy/magpy/README.md

    - RCS - not yet written
    - HAPIJSON - not yet written
    - GDASB1,LEMIHF,LEMIBIN - no example files for testing
-   - GFZTMP - untested but principally useable
+   - GFZTMP - untested but principally usable

-** deprecated formats:
+** deprecated formats in 2.0.0:
    - OPT (in wik, old excel import from optical data readout)
    - DTU1 (in dtu, text format used when jürgen was at dtu, still in linestruct version)
    - AUTODIF_FREAD - Deprecated - Special format for AutoDIF read-in
    - AUTODIF (in abs_magpy, replaced by AUTODIFABS)
    - BDV1 (in bdv, Budkov data format)
-   - SFDMI,SFGSM (in sfs, San Fernando data format) removed in 2.0.0:
+   - SFDMI,SFGSM (in sfs, San Fernando data format)

+removed in 2.0.0:
-   - CS (in wic, was never included properly - CS data is creating binary files)
+   - CS (in wic, was never included properly - CS data is creating binary PYBIN files)
-   - PHA (in format_pha.py, deleted, potentially hazarduous asteroids)
+   - PHA (in format_pha.py, deleted, potentially hazardous asteroids)
    - COMMATXT - (in format_simpletable.py) replaced by basiccsv, CSV